Banner

 Law 817: Excel for Lawyers

 Whether in a litigation or transactional practice, highly effective attorneys share in common the ability to track, manage, and present information in an efficient and accessible way – including in the form of numbers and figures.
 Excel is an invaluable tool in information management; for example, it can be used to (1) create sophisticated timelines for complex litigation or financing deals; (2) maintain case or deal status updates; (3) make calculations of value using multiple interactive and interdependent variables and (4) organize assignments.
-Students in this course will learn the basics of Excel specific to the practice of law, and how to make Excel work for them, including how to find and use functions in Excel's function library, write simple formulas and practice good formula design and when and how to use absolute, relative, and mixed addressing.
+Students in this course will learn the basics of Excel through the lens of a venture capital lawyer representing a start-up as they grow, raise money, and plan for an exit.
+Acting as attorney for the new venture, students will use Excel to build capitalization tables, calculate key financing terms, and organize client data.
+Core skills that will be taught in this class include how to find and use functions in Excel's function library, write simple formulas and practice good formula design and when and how to use absolute, relative, and mixed addressing.
 No prior experience with Excel is required.
-Open to 1Ls.

 Law 820-01: Deposition Practice and Strategy